Skip to Main Content

 The 2024 Glenn College Military to Civilian Leadership Certificate recipients at the National Veterans Memorial and Museum

-The John Glenn College of Public Affairs has been selected among 12 public service schools for a national initiative to connect veterans and military families with public service education pathways and propel them into stable and impactful careers in public leadership.
+The John Glenn College of Public Affairs has been selected among 12 public service schools for a national initiative to connect veterans and military families to public service education pathways and propel them into stable and impactful careers in public leadership.

 Service to Service, launched by the Volcker Alliance and We the Veterans and Military Families, will recruit military-connected students into master’s degree programs as Fellows in fall 2025, provide them with a meaningful cross-campus fellowship experience that encourages network building and professional development, and facilitate their placement in state and local government jobs upon graduation.